pth2002/ConvMemory/docs/BENCHMARK_CLI.md

   Recall@10    0.4431  ->  0.6764   (+0.2333)  better
   MRR          0.3011  ->  0.4929   (+0.1918)  better
   Latency      0.26 ms  ->  15.09 ms

+How to read this: the 'before' row is cosine similarity in sentence-transformers/all-mpnet-base-v2, not your production retriever. ...
 ```

 That run is a single held-out LoCoMo conversation on an RTX 4060 Laptop, shown
 so you can compare shapes, not as a benchmark claim.

-The "before" path is cosine similarity in the checkpoint's own embedding space,
-so both rows use the same encoder and the only difference is the reranker.
-If
+Both rows use the same encoder, so the only difference between them is the
-your production retriever is a different (usually stronger) embedding model,
-the "before" row here is not your production baseline — retrain or compare
-against your own retriever before drawing conclusions.
+reranker.
+See "What it answers, and what it does not" above before quoting the
+delta anywhere.

 ## Options